ccnnde/react-native-simple-openvpn/README.md

 > Any library that is compatible with React Native is compatible with the Expo project when you create a **development build**.
 However, it may not be compatible with the [Expo Go](https://expo.dev/go) app

+There is an example project for Android only, available at Expo: <https://github.com/ccnnde/rnovpn-expo-example>

 ### Android

 Add the following to `android/settings.gradle` :